-Andrew Pike (Chair) is a film historian and documentary filmmaker, a producer, film distributor and exhibitor.
+Andrew Pike is a film historian and documentary filmmaker, producer, film distributor and exhibitor.
 During the 1980s he specialised in bringing renowned films from Japan and China to Australian audiences and implemented many innovative distribution and marketing activities for which he won the Australian Film Institute’s Byron Kennedy Award in 1986.

-He directed Angels of War, which won Best Documentary at the 1982 AFI Awards and Best Documentary at the 1982 Nyon Film Festival, Switzerland.
-He co-authored a seminal book, Australian Film 1900-1977 published by Oxford University Press.
+Pike directed Angels of War, which won Best Documentary at the 1982 AFI Awards and Best Documentary at the 1982 Nyon Film Festival, Switzerland.
+He co-authored a seminal book, Australian Film 1900-1977, published by Oxford University Press.

 In 2007, he was awarded an Order of Australia Medal for his services to the film industry and the community, and an honorary doctorate from the University of Canberra.
-In 2003, he was appointed by the French government to the rank of Chevalier dans l’Ordre des Arts et Lettres for his promotion of French cinema in Australia.
-He is a Board member of the National Film and Sound Archive of Australia.
-In 2009, Andrew was a member of the Asia Pacific Screen Awards International Jury and in 2010 he chaired the assessment panel for the inaugural MPA APSA Academy Film Fund in 2010.
+In 2003, Pike was appointed by the French government to the rank of Chevalier dans l’Ordre des Arts et Lettres for his promotion of French cinema in Australia.
+He is a Board member of the National Film and Sound Archive of Australia, was an APSA International Jury member in 2009 and chaired the assessment panel for the inaugural MPA APSA Academy Film Fund in 2010.